compromise-evident/RawVisual/README.md

 (ByteVisual.apk was made from ByteVisual.cpp and ByteVisual_icon.png using C4droid)

-### ByteVisual.cpp is my most-referenced file when building a tool, so should it be yours.
+### ByteVisual.cpp is my most-referenced file when building a tool.
+It's a mighty resource.

 <p align="center">
   <img src="https://github.com/compromise-evident/ByteVisual/blob/main/Other/Terminal.png">